 Sink Space

-I will make it accessible with a two step stool.
+I will make it accessible with a two-step stool.
 I also made the space simple and clean by removing anything that might distract him.
-The set up is very simple.
+The setup is very simple.
 A sink and a soap pump.
 I am going to add a fun sponge/scrubber for him soon.

 Two Step Stool

-My children are not going to be very tall so a two step stool was definitely required.
-We originally purchased the Bjorn stool but it wasn’t working out for my two year old.
-The Kid Kraft two step stool made all the difference for all of us.
+My children are not going to be very tall, so a two-step stool was definitely required.
+We originally purchased the Bjorn stool but it wasn’t working out for my two-year-old.
+The Kid Kraft two-step stool made all the difference for all of us.

 Drying Towel

-I made the towel accessible and fun to my son.
-Since our bathrooms have towel holders at adult level and we’re not going to install kid level hooks or bars for a towel (not yet anyway) my solution is to place a towel in the “storage” compartment of the KidKraft stool.
+I made the towel accessible and fun for my son.
+Since our bathrooms have towel holders at the adult level and we’re not going to install kid-level hooks or bars for a towel (not yet anyway), my solution is to place a towel in the “storage” compartment of the KidKraft stool.
 You could also provide a small basket with a towel and scrubber.
-Target has some really cute kids towel sets for a very reasonable price.
-Making the hand towel his or her own has smoothed the process!

 Soap